paoletto/qcompressedtextures/README.md

 Attempt to load and sample ASTC compressed textures.
+The project depends only on Qt5(.15).

 mtest4x4.astc generated using ARM compressor with `./astcenc-native -cl mtest.png mtest4x4.astc 4x4 -thorough`